alangrainger/epic-journal/README.md

 for many years.
 The main issues I wanted to solve were better styling, and the ability to know that my entries are safe for the long-term, with an open and known database format.

+## Features

+- Fast and clean
+- AES 256 CBC encryption
+- Single journal file that you can store in your Dropbox, or wherever you like
+- Insertable templates
+- Tagging
+- Image support
+- Active development

 ## Usage

 #### Using templates